The vagus nerve is critical to optimal health, no matter what your issues are.

 I’m a big proponent of fish in the lectin avoidance diet.

 I’ve taken ten pills of fish oil as a megadosing experiment and my heart rate went from 60 to 40.
-So, in my self-experiments, fish oil does indeed lower heart rate and this is probably mediated, in part, through the vagus nerve.
+So, in my self-experiments, fish oil does indeed lower heart rate, which is probably mediated, in part, by the vagus nerve.

 Mice who had their vagus taken out didn’t have the appetite-reducing effects of oxytocin (R).